Use Upgrade Readiness to manage Windows upgrades

-Each step in the workflow is enumerated using blue tiles.
-Helpful data is provided on white tiles to help you get started, to monitor your progress, and to complete each step.
+Blue tiles enumerate each step in the workflow.
+White tiles show data to help you get started, to monitor your progress, and to complete each step.

-Important: You can use the Target version setting to evaluate computers that are runnign a specified version of Windows before starting the Upgrade Readiness workflow.
-By default, the Target version is configured to the released version of Windows 10 for the Current Branch for Business (CBB).
+Important: You can use the Target version setting to evaluate computers that are running a specified version of Windows before starting the Upgrade Readiness workflow.
+By default, the Target version is configured to the released version of Windows 10 for the Semi-Annual Channel.

 The following information and workflow is provided: